Some of the key areas where legislation is likely to affect childminders are listed below.

 The employing people section of the Gov.uk website includes information and guidance on all aspects of employment legislation.
 Information for businesses in Northern Ireland is available on the NI Business Info website.

 Contact an insurer or insurance broker and explain exactly how your business will operate - they will then explain what insurance cover you must have by law, and other cover you should consider.

 Make sure your public liability insurance covers all the activities you'll do with the children in your care, including outdoor play.

 - business interruption

 - vehicle breakdown insurance

 - employer's liability (if you intend to employ any assistants)

-Remember to notify your household insurers that you will be using your home to run a childminding business.
-Also notify your motor insurer if you intend to use your vehicle to transport children in your care or use your vehicle for any other business purposes.
+Notify your household insurers if you will be using your home to run a childminding business.
+Also, notify your motor insurer if you intend to use your vehicle to transport children in your care or use your vehicle for any other business purposes.